 *We say latest because this is not the first coronavirus.
 Coronaviruses have happened before.
 This one is called COVID-19 because it was discovered in 2019.

 Most people have mild effects

-These are some of the things the NHS says we all should do to avoid catching or spreading COVID-19 (this is called ‘social distancing’):
+Here are some of the things the NHS says we can still do to avoid catching or spreading COVID-19:

 Bringing out the best in us

 It’s often said that dealing with difficult things brings out the best in us humans.
 You may have already seen that in yourself?
 For example, people who go through tough times in childhood are often really good at thinking about other people’s feelings, and understanding when people are stressed or frightened.

 We’ve found some lovely stories of children and young people who did great things when the pandemic first started.
 Here are some of our favourites.